The Apprenticeship

 Then it left.
 I couldn’t even remember

-by images.
+it’s hue.
 No words came.
 No one walked in

 or asked what I was doing.
 Then,

 after a time, I left.
-Life and learning
+The days

-is like this, a few gripping motions
+offer a few gripping motions

-in the low still water, then
+in the low, still water before

-dissipation, vacant space, width.
+dissipation, vacant space like